Health for all

 GSK is also one of the main suppliers of medicines and vaccines to important international organisations.
 We work with UNICEF en GAVI in order to supply the medicines and vaccines globally so that the price is not a barrier to access.
 We also continue to support the WHO objective of eradicating polio by 2018 by providing vaccines to UNICEF until this is achieved.

 Recognising our achievements in bringing access to healthcare, we have consistently ranked top in the Access to Medicines (ATM) Index since it began in 2008.
 The Index, published every two years, gives an independent assessment of pharmaceutical companies’ efforts to improve access.
-Our recent ranking as top of the 2014 ATM Index for the fourth year in a row reflects our long-term commitment to bringing access to healthcare across the world.
+Our recent ranking as top of the 2016 ATM Index for the fifth time in a row reflects our long-term commitment to bringing access to healthcare across the world.